tdenimal/tdenimal.github.io/_posts/2020-07-06-xray-classif_EDA.md

 The goal of this project is to show a way how to train a binary classifier on Xray images, to predict if there is a pneumothorax or not.
 The dataset used here can be downloaded freely on [Kaggle](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation).

 The project will be divided in 3 parts, in part 1 ( this one ), we will make an exploratory data analysis (EDA) to understand better the different datasets and what the target means ( Pneumothorax ).
-In part 2, we will define train and test different classifier models.
-Last buit not least, in part 3, we will implement Gradcam, which is a method to make computer vision algorithms results more interpretable.
+In part 2, we will define, train and test different binary classifier models.
+Last but not least, in part 3, we will implement Gradcam, which is a method to make computer vision algorithms results more interpretable.

+This project code is available on Github and has been packaged using [Kedro framework](https://kedro.readthedocs.io/en/stable/).

 # Target explanation - What is a Pneumothorax ?